BoodskapPlatform/nodejs-tutorials/example2/README.md

-# How to create a simple web app with session using Boodskap IoT Platform?
+# How to create a simple web app with CRUD operations using Record Definition?

 ### Getting Started
 This plugin requires node `>= 6.0.0` and npm `>= 1.4.15` (latest stable is recommended).